 - Documentary: Of the very first flight over the summit of Mount Everest.

 - Dramatization: Early documentarians had no problem with staging things, which is why we see a lot of scenes early of the explorers (and Lady Houston) very stiffly re-enacting their planning sessions for the expedition.
 (The aerial footage is of course real.)

-- Hard-Work Montage: The designing, drafting, and construction of the two planes.
+- Hard-Work Montage: The designing, drafting, and construction of the two planes, as well as the women (the narrator specifies women) who sew the special suits and gloves the pilots will need to fly altitudes above 9000 m.
 The narrator makes sure to point out that the weight has to be just right, or the planes won't be able to clear the summit.